rishikeshsreehari/personal-blog/content/watch/kishkindha.md

 ---

 **⚠️ SPOILERS AHEAD, CLICK TO REVEAL! ⚠️**

-After last week's disaster (/adios-amigo/), I was hesitant to invest time in watching another of Asif's movies.
+After last week's [disaster](/adios-amigo/), I was hesitant to invest time in watching another of Asif's movies.
 I didn’t watch the trailer, so there were zero expectations.
 It turned out to be a decent watch, with amazing performances, a superb background score, and great cinematography.
 The only letdown was the script at times.
 There were a few loopholes or things that didn’t make sense.
 But overall, it was a great concept and a different kind of thriller that you don’t often see in Malayalam cinema.

 Also, I have a couple of questions that baffle me:
 {{< spoiler >}}